-- 1. Course to be challenged must be listed in the current Catalog and must be approved by the Department Chairperson and the Provost/Senior Vice President for Academic Affairs; - 2.
-Challenge Form must be secured from the Office of the Registrar; - 3.
+- 1. Course to be challenged must be listed in the current Catalog and must be approved by the Department Chairperson of the Students Major and the Provost/Senior Vice President for Academic Affairs; - 2.
+Challenge Form must be secured from the Office of the Registrar (link here); - 3.
 A \$100 fee must be paid to the Business Office and noted as "PAID" on the Challenge Form; - 4.
 Challenge Form must be presented to the instructor responsible for the course to be challenged; - 5.
 A challenge examination for credit may be taken only once; - 6.
-The standard of performance required to merit a "P" grade is determined by the instructor responsible for the course; - 7.
+The standard of performance required to merit a "P" grade is determined by the instructor responsible for the course; and - 7.
 "P" will be indicated on the student's transcript, but the "P" and number of credits will not be computed into the quality point average.